r-quazi/interview/YT/c.  Devops Interview questions | Devops Telephonic interview - 3 ( Mock Interview ) .md

 - Mock interview Answers - https://youtu.be/RtYw7f0KyV0?feature=shared

+0. Can you just walk me throuh what are the tools you have worked on and the daily activities ?

 GIT
 ---------------------------------------------------------------------------------------------------------------------------------
 1. What is git-cherry-pick? why we use it?
 2. Let’s say you’re working on new feature in some branch, now your manager says stop working on that and change few other things on old code.
 Here after changing the old code, I need to work on new code, so I need to place my new changes some place How would handle this scenario?
-3. What is a conflict in git?
+3. What is a conflict in git? have you worked on it ?
 4. command to list all branches in a repo?